 What Is the Pass Rate for the CPA Exam?

-The CPA Exam Pass Rate percentages are released by the American Institute of Certified Public Accountants (AICPA) and historically average around 45-55%, varying by quarter and section.
+The Uniform CPA Examination Pass Rate percentages are released by the American Institute of Certified Public Accountants (AICPA) and historically average around 45-55%, varying by quarter and section.
 You can find the most recent CPA Exam pass rates on this page, along with historical pass rates for each section.

 Surgent’s pass rates are nearly 40 points higher than the national average… AND our students are passing 50% faster!
 Try our award-winning software for free.